kikito/kiki.to/source/blog/2014-04-11-rule-4-make-stateless-modules.md

 ## Conclusion

-I started defining what is state, and what means to be _statefull_ and _stateless_.
+I started defining what is state, and what means to be _stateful_ and _stateless_.

 I then explained how multithreaded code, even if it isn't provided by default with Lua, does in fact exist, and it doesn't merge well with stateful modules.